Roman Catholic Trinity Defined

 Most people assume that everything that bears the label “Christian” must have originated with Jesus Christ and His early followers.
 But this is definitely not the case.
 All we have to do is look at the words of Jesus Christ and His apostles to see that this is clearly not true.
 Learn more HERE.

-Please take a look at this short study, "What is the Doctrine of Trinity" by Jason Smith.
+For further reading, please take a look at this short study, "What is the Doctrine of Trinity".